 You can also get to Budapest from various cities in Europe via bus or train.
 I have done both at various times during my travels and they are really comfortable and affordable options!
 A one-way to/from Budapest from other cities close by costs about $27.
 I love booking on The Trainline for great deals on trains and buses, and it is easier and quicker to travel by train or bus around central Europe.
 For trains, you’ll likely be going to the Budapest Keleti or Budapest-Nyugati train stations, and for buses, you’ll likely arrive or depart from the Nepliget Bus Station.

-And, of course, if you prefer to travel by car, we love checking rental car prices on both Skyscanner and Sixt.
+And, of course, if you prefer to travel by car, we love checking rental car prices on Rentalcars.com.
 You can quickly get around central Europe by car, as the countries are fairly small.
 It is less than a 3-hour drive to Vienna from Budapest!

 Getting Around Budapest

-Once you get to Budapest there is the question of getting around.
+Once you get there, the next question is how to get around during your 4 days in Budapest itinerary.
 As the largest city in Hungary, it has ample public transport.
 With a metro, bus network, tram network, and even the HEV suburban train, you’ll easily be able to get around the city quickly.

 And Budapest also has the oldest underground metro in continental Europe.
 The M1 metro line leads straight to Hero’s Square and the City Park, and it has adorable metro platforms.